#QuestionCamping #QuestionSleepovers

 Where There Is Poor Accountability Standards Slip

-During my time volunteering with young children, a senior leader lamented that all you needed to be accepted as a leader in our community group was “two legs” .
-She had been serving for over forty years.
+During my time volunteering with young children, a senior leader lamented that all you needed to be accepted as a leader in our community group was “two legs”.
 Leaders were hard to find, had a range of motivations for being there and were sometimes difficult to manage.
-So, while there was a great website detailing robust policies and procedures, if a leader didn’t quite follow the rules or their responsibilities slipped, they were often forgiven.
-If leaders actively broke some rules, but were otherwise hardworking, it was often ignored.
+So, while there was a great website detailing robust policies and procedures, if leaders actively broke some rules but were otherwise hardworking, it was often managed with little consequence.
 For example, our group had a ‘no alcohol’ policy, yet several leaders ignored the rule including a senior leader on the child protection committee.
-When they were reported for it, they weren’t sacked and it wasn’t taken as a sign they might be ignoring other rules.
-This was problematic, because it actively misled parents about the standards they could expect, but also because misconduct clusters and if people aren’t being held accountable to the rules you can’t have any confidence children are being safely supervised.
+When they were reported for it, they weren’t suspended and it wasn’t taken as a sign they might be ignoring other rules.
+This was problematic, because when they chose to ignore the rules they actively misled parents about the standards they could expect.
+Furthermore, misconduct clusters and if senior leaders aren’t being held accountable to the rules you can’t have any confidence children are being safely supervised.

 Some Grooming Behaviours Are The Same Behaviours Good People Use to Build Friendships, Trust and Community